Home Blog Google Ads

 • Google Discover

-• Waze (new from November 2025, available for PMax for Store Goals campaigns in the US, international rollout announced for 2026)
+• Waze (since November 2025, available for PMax for Store Goals campaigns in the US, with international rollout planned for 2026)

 PMax for Store Goals + Waze (key 2025 update)

-If your goal is to drive physical visits to your location, PMax for Store Goals is the most powerful format currently available.
-From November 2025, campaigns with Store Visits, Store Sales, or Local Actions objectives can reach drivers on Waze with “Promoted Places in Navigation” pins, with no additional setup.
-Existing assets are reused automatically.
+If your goal is driving physical visits to your location, PMax for Store Goals is currently the most powerful format available.
+Since November 2025, campaigns optimising for Store Visits, Store Sales, or Local Actions can reach drivers in Waze with “Promoted Places in Navigation” pins, with no additional setup (Dataslayer, 2025).
+Existing PMax assets are reused automatically.
+Google also launched channel performance reporting for all PMax campaigns at the same time, so you can now see exactly where your budget is going.

-Google has announced plans to expand Waze inventory internationally throughout 2026.
+Google plans to expand the Waze inventory to international markets during 2026.

 How to use PMax without wasting money

-❌ Do not activate PMax without sufficient conversions — the algorithm needs data to learn ❌ Do not use it as your only campaign without prior Search data ❌ Do not ignore the asset report: remove “poor” performers and strengthen “best” ones
+Don’t activate PMax without sufficient conversions.
+Don’t use it as your only campaign without prior Search data.
+Don’t ignore the asset report: remove assets rated “Poor” and reinforce the “Best” ones.

 The Power Pack: the full-funnel strategy for 2026